Topology of Calorons Re-examined: Concrete Calculation of Topological Character

-As we have shown, the gauge transformation \eqref{from Mag to Temp} for HS1 in the magnetic gauge attaches the delta function singularity at the origin and removes the contribution of the K-integral from $S^2_\infty$.
-We observe that the iteration of this process is possible, and the origin of the contribution to the K-integral shifts repeatedly.
-Apply the gauge transformation \eqref{From Mag to LtH} for the gauge connection in the magnetic gauge with the exponent \eqref{theta: exponent of q(x)} replaced by,
+As we have shown, the gauge transformation \eqref{From Mag to LtH} for HS1 in the magnetic gauge attaches the delta function singularity at the origin and removes the contribution to the K-integral from $S^2_\infty$.
+This process can be iterated, shifting the origin of the contribution to the K-integral repeatedly.
+Let us apply the gauge transformation \eqref{From Mag to LtH} to the gauge connection in the magnetic gauge, with the exponent \eqref{theta: exponent of q(x)} replaced by,

 namely,